sucodelarangela/rocket-q/README.md

 # rocket-q

-Page developed during Rocketseat NLW Together event withe the objective of learning NodeJS, EJS, Express and SQLite.
+Page developed during Rocketseat NLW Together event with the objective of learning NodeJS, EJS, Express and SQLite.